ProjectXMG999/ProjectXMG999/README.md

 I am a Junior Data Engineer from Poland / Poznan City

 I have strong background in machine learning, data analysis and a passion for exploring the possibilities of artificial intelligence.
-From the new academic year, I am starting part-time studies in the field of data science.
-Although I have no professional experience, although I have gained extensive knowledge and hands-on experience through my coursework and personal projects.

 I am well-versed in a range of machine learning techniques, including natural language processing (NLP), computer vision and deep learning.
 I have experience working with various NLP models such as Transformers, Memory Networks, Attention, BERT, and GPT.
 In the field of computer vision, I have worked with object detection frameworks like YOLOv5, R-CNNs, Detectron2, and SSDs.
 Additionally, I have a strong understanding of neural networks, including e.x CNNs, RNNs, GRUs, LSTMs, and RBFs.